Exclusive: Viacom should end non-voting stock, give vote to all investors - California fund

 Calls to expand voting rights or to eliminate dual-share class structures have been a common theme for pension funds in recent years, especially as technology firms have embraced multiple share classes.

-While Viacom has not faced a shareholder proposal on its structure in recent years, according to FactSet data, Mastagni said CalSTRS supported proposals to eliminate dual-share classes at social media company Facebook Inc and at cable television firm Comcast Corp.
+While Viacom has not faced a shareholder proposal on its structure in recent years, according to FactSet data, Mastagni said CalSTRS supported proposals to eliminate dual-share classes at social media company Facebook Inc (FB.O) and at cable television firm Comcast Corp (CMCSA.O).
 Both proposals failed to get a majority of votes.